lrs8810/all-your-base/README.md

 `npm install`

 #### Set up your local database
-This project uses a postgres data.
+This project uses a Postgres database.
 You’ll need to access your own Postgres instance by typing in `psql` into your terminal.
-Once there, you can create your database by running the command `CREATE DATABASE sweater_weather_dev;` You can also change the name of the database to that of your choosing, but also update it in the `knexfile.js` within the root of the project.
+Once there, you can create your database by running the command `CREATE DATABASE sweater_weather_dev;` You can also change the name of the database to that of your choosing, but you will need to also update it in `development` section of the `knexfile.js` within the root of this project.

 #### Migrations
 Once you have your database setup, you can run the two migrations for your `users` and `favorites` tables.
 Please see the Schema below for more information.
 You can do this by running the following command: